Last Ham's location closes, ending decades of its restaurant history — at least for now

 A message to customers on the restaurant's website and Facebook page reads, in part:

-"Due to the financial hardship sustained during Covid and the inability to staff adequately it is with a heavy heart that I have to announce that Ham's had closed permanently."
+"Due to the financial hardship sustained during Covid and the inability to staff adequately it is with a heavy heart that I have to announce that Ham's hadcq closed permanently."

 It mentioned the many memories — family celebrations, karaoke or listening to a favorite band — that became part of patrons' lives over the decades.